metasnv-tool/metaSNV/README.md

 Example Tutorial
 ===================

-This test example uses in silico generated data and will take more space and time to complete than the previous one due to the larger number of samples required for subspecies identification.
+This test example uses in silico generated data so that results compute quickly.
+There are 160 metagenomic samples with abundance of 3 species.
+The 'species' are called "refGenome1clus", "refGenome2clus", and "refGenome3clus", with 1, 2, and 3 subspecies, respectively.
+See the manual for details on the formats of the output files.

+This will need 450M of disk space and, after the downloads are complete, should take approximately 5 minutes to run with 3 processors/threads or 15 minutes unparallelised.

 1. Fetch and unpack test data